audioh

 Keep the listener immersed by minimizing navigation and maximizing contextual controls.

-Surface relevant content within the listening experience, not as a separate browsing mode.
+Surface relevant content inside the listening experience rather than in a separate browsing mode.

 Preserve mood and state across sessions so listeners always pick up right where they left off.